x3haloed/substrate/README.md

 ## Quick Start

 1. Open the project in Godot 4.5
+1. Run the project (F5)
-2. Configure your LLM provider:
+1. Configure your LLM provider:
-   - Click the "Settings" button in the bottom-right
+   - Click the "Settings" button in the upper-left
    - Select your provider (OpenAI, OpenRouter, Ollama, or Custom)
    - Enter your API key (if required)
    - Enter the model name (e.g., `gpt-4o-mini` for OpenAI)